Explore Kartoza

 Geospatial Hosting - Taking the pain out of hosting your GIS applications

 Kartoza recently celebrated its 10th anniversary.
-Over the past decade, the company has built comprehensive solutions for customers, emphasizing training, consulting, software development, and GIS expertise.
-However, in the last two years, they decided to expand by developing their own hosting platform.
+Over the past decade, we’ve built some fantastic solutions for our customers, focusing on training, consulting, software development, and sharing our expertise in GIS.
+However, over the last two years, we decided to expand by adding a new dimension to our business: developing our own hosting platform.

-In modern cloud development, most solutions rely on major providers like Azure, Amazon Web Services, or Google Cloud Services.
-Solutions typically use either hand-managed servers with Docker and Docker Compose, or Kubernetes and Helm Charts within cloud provider ecosystems.
+In modern cloud development, most solutions rely on big providers like Azure, Amazon Web Services, or Google Cloud Services.
+Typically, when designing a solution for a client or product, you’ll either manage individual servers, installing tools like Docker and Docker Compose for hand-managed services (the ‘old way’), or you’ll work with services like Kubernetes and Helm Charts to build your architecture within a cloud provider’s ecosystem (the ’new’ way).

-The company’s vision is to provide a service where customers select a service and service level—such as a large GeoNode hosting instance—enter credit card details, and receive a private instance in short order.
-The automation platform provisions and deploys services seamlessly, allowing Kartoza to focus on excellent support rather than manual service management.
-After two years of development, they approach launch.
+A new platform?
+Our vision is to provide a service where customers can select a service and service level, such as a large GeoNode hosting instance, put in their credit card details and have a private instance of that service available in short order thereafter.
+Our automation platform will then provision and deploy the services seamlessly.
+This approach allows us to focus on delivering excellent support and improvements to all our clients, rather than managing individual services manually.
+After two years of work, we’re approaching the launch of this new service!

-We’d love to hear from you if you’re overwhelmed by technical requirements for deploying cloud services.
-Their platform helps navigate complex technological choices and eliminates self-management burdens.
+We’d love to hear from you if you’re looking to deploy cloud services but are overwhelmed by the technical requirements.
+Our platform can help you navigate the complex technological choices and eliminate the burden of managing services on your own.

-Note: This article was not written using AI; AI was used for proofreading.
+AI Statement: This article was not written using AI.
+AI was used for proof reading.

 Want to Learn More?